Lemon.io goes against the rules and reviews its own services. Lay hands on some inside info about Lemon.io. Do your best to convict us of lies.

 No hiring or management experience needed

-Even if you have zero experience in hiring and managing freelancers, our developers got you covered.
-They work proactively and don’t need to be instructed on every little detail.
+Even if you have zero experience in hiring and managing remote developers, engineers registered at Lemon.io got you covered.
+They work proactively and don't need to be instructed on every little detail.
 They can also consult you on how to make the best possible use of their talents.

 And we'll be there to back you up if something doesn't go as planned.